LucyHeath/ChamPeakx/README.md

 ### Document models

 #### Mountaineering route model
 This was the largest model containing a range of input types: `CharField`; `PositiveIntegerField`; `DateTimeField`; `TextField` ; `ManyToManyField`.
-I had wanted to make the image field and `ArrayField` to allow multiple images for each route ( and diplay these in a Carousel) but time limited my opportunity to learn about using arrays with [Cloudinary](https://cloudinary.com/), therefore I used `CharField`for a single image as this was my MVP.
+I had wanted to make the image field and `ArrayField` to allow multiple images for each route (and display these in a carousel) but time limited my opportunity to learn about using arrays with [Cloudinary](https://cloudinary.com/), therefore I used `CharField`for a single image as this was my MVP.
 Furthermore I had wanted to add an average rating field  related to the rating in the user comment model, but again time was insufficient for this.

 ![Mountaineering route model](https://user-images.githubusercontent.com/114397080/210889334-3370a8da-8f55-4e1f-adef-f93bb9d26f31.png)

 #### Comment model
-As with the images in the `mountaineering_route` model,  using and `ArrayField` instead of multiple `Charfield`s for the images would have been preferable.
+As with the images in the `mountaineering_route` model,  using an `ArrayField` instead of multiple `Charfield`s for the images would have been preferable.

 ![Comment model](https://user-images.githubusercontent.com/114397080/210888580-3e11f716-6ee2-4ff5-a7fb-f6510490d97d.png)